Critical Youth Work Collective

 Dr. Vasudevan’s research examines the social, cultural, and organizational dynamics of community-based youth programs as framed by issues of social inequality.
 Her research explores how experienced youth workers – the adult practitioners who mentor, educate, and support youth – understand their occupational identities and persistence in a field often associated with emotional burnout, low salaries, and frequent career exits.
 Dr. Vasudevan’s research also explores the out-of-school experiences of undocumented youth through the National UnDACAmented Research Project.

-is a PhD student at Harvard University.
+Moisés (he/his) is a PhD student in the Harvard Graduate School of Education.
 He is interested in the promise and potential of liberatory and humanizing education occurring within community-based educational spaces.
 He particularly aims to examine the relationships between marginalized youth and youth workers and the window they provide to reimagining education and educational spaces.

-Woohee is a PhD student in Education at Harvard University studying youth activists’ pedagogical and civic practices.
+Woohee (she/her) is a PhD student in Harvard Graduate School of Education studying youth activists’ pedagogical and civic practices.
 Through her scholar activism, she hopes to create spaces for alternative knowledge and pedagogies of resistance.

-Georgina is a PhD student at Harvard University, after spending 14 years as a youth worker, public-school teacher, and initiative specialist in her beloved “DMV.”
+Georgina (she/her) is a PhD student in the Harvard Graduate School of Education.
+Prior to Harvard, Georgina spent 14 years as a youth worker, public-school teacher, and initiative specialist in her beloved “DMV.”
 She seeks to understand how community-based pedagogical practices cultivate low-income students’ sociopolitical awareness and action, and advance participatory research and policymaking approaches.

-is a Ph.D. student in Education at Harvard University, concentrating on studies of culture, institutions, and society.
+Zora (she/her) is a PhD student in the Harvard Graduate School of Education, concentrating on studies of culture, institutions, and society.
 Her research focuses broadly on the intersection of race, culture, and education.
 Specifically, Zora aims to examine how South Asian family socialization shapes students' informal and formal learning experiences, extending to their identity development.